 How Using CBD Helps Restore Blood Pressure

 Having pent-up stress and anxiety every now and then contributes heavily to hypertension.
-This is characterised by fast pumping of the blood due to increased heart rate.
-CBD helps in ensuring that the bliss molecule, anandamide, stays in the system longer and is not neutralised due to binding with certain receptors.
-This means that the user will be happier and will have a better shift in the mood by using CBD.
+This is characterized by the fast pumping of the blood due to increased heart rate.
+CBD helps in ensuring that the bliss molecule, anandamide, stays in the system longer and is not neutralized due to binding with certain receptors.
+This means that the user will be happier and will have a better shift in mood by using CBD.
 This in turn would reduce the heart rate and subsequently the blood pressure.